 Floor and Wall Tiler

-How did you get into the job?
+How did you get into floor and wall tiling?

 "When I was at school I did a couple of days' work experience with the guys I work for now, Jos and Marcel Wynands.
 I always knew I wanted to do a trade – working in an office just isn't for me.